 Last updated on January 3, 2020 at 05:48 pm

-It looks like winter’s last gasp.
-Even though we’ve already had some spring-like weather, more snow may be on the way for the Mid-Atlantic and New England.
+Across the Northeast, below-average temperatures and above-average levels of precipitation are in the 2019–2020 winter forecast.
 But there’s no need to clear out the milk and bread aisles in a pre-apocalyptic frenzy.
 While it’s almost certain that snow will fall, forecasts can sometime miss the mark.
 Still, it’s important to be prepared for any amount of snowfall.
 Check out these last-minute tidbits on getting ready for snowfall.

 Have the right supplies